Justin Erasmus

-Justin Erasmus (born 22 January 1990) is a South African Australian professional baseball pitcher for the Heidenheim Heideköpfe of the Baseball Bundesliga.
-Although Erasmus was born in South Africa, he grew up in Brisbane, Australia where he started his baseball career and has represented both countries.
+Justin Erasmus (born 22 January 1990) is a South African and Australian baseball pitcher who has played professionally in the United States, Australia, Germany, and the Netherlands.
+Erasmus was born in South Africa, then he grew up in Brisbane, Australia, where he started his baseball career and has represented both countries.
+He pitched in the 2009 World Baseball Classic for South Africa.

-Career
+Playing career

 Boston Red Sox

 Erasmus was signed by the Boston Red Sox as an international free agent in 2007.
-He was named to the South Africa national baseball team for the 2009 World Baseball Classic where he started against Mexico, giving up an RBI double and two-run home-run to Adrián González, finishing the tournament 0-1 with a 9.00 ERA.

-Erasmus spent and with the Gulf Coast League Red Sox.
-While in the Gulf Coast League, Erasmus kept his ERA to 2.09 while pitching over 56 innings.
-In Australia, Justin debuted for the Brisbane Bandits on 13 November 2010 against the Perth Heat.
-In 6 games, including 3 starts he conceded a 6.38 ERA over 18 1/3 innings in the hitter-friendly Australian Baseball League.
+He spent and with the Gulf Coast League Red Sox.
+While in the Gulf Coast League, Erasmus kept his earned run average (ERA) to 2.09 while pitching over 56 innings.
+In Australia, he debuted for the Brisbane Bandits on 13 November 2010 against the Perth Heat.
+In six games, including three starts, he conceded a 6.38 ERA over 18 1/3 innings pitched in the hitter-friendly Australian Baseball League.